 Bridal diamond jewelry may not be the foundation of the diamond jewelry industry

-With the decrease in demand for wedding jewelry, brands need to adjust the product line.
-Danish fashion jewelry manufacturer Pandora seems to quit this market.
-It has kept away from ‘love’ based promotion in China.
-Its advertisement has never shown the image of couples, which is thought to be old-fashioned and would discourage it from potential customers such as single women.
+With the decrease in the demand for wedding jewelry, brands need to adjust their product lines accordingly.
+Danish fashion jewelry manufacturer Pandora seems to have quit this market.
+It has kept away from ‘love’-based promotion in China.
+Its advertisements have never portrayed the image of couples, which is thought to be old-fashioned and would discourage potential customers such as single women.

-While women’s desire to be given diamonds is still strong, women in China are more likely to buy diamonds for themselves.
+While women’s desire to receive diamonds as a gift is still strong, in China they are more likely to buy diamonds by themselves.
 This is due to the growing number of working women.
 25% of women in China are already earning more than their spouses, which is higher than that in the US.

-They often choose gifted jewelry themselves or have input into its selection.
-26% of women receive diamonds for birthdays, with the exception of 18th and 20th birthdays when an even higher percentage of women receive diamonds.
-27% of women buy diamond jewelry for no specific reason.
-Emotional drivers are particularly powerful in China, with the celebration of relationship and personal milestones topping the list, while this number in the US is among the last.
+They often choose the jewelry they will receive as a gift by themselves or at least have play some role into its selection.
+Around 26% of women receive diamonds for birthdays, a number that rises extraordinarily in the occasion of 18th and 20th birthdays.
+Whereas, 27% of women buy diamond jewelry for no specific reason.
+When purchasing diamond jewelry, emotional drivers are particularly powerful in China, with the celebration of relationships and personal milestones topping the list (factor that stands among the less relevant in the US).

-Millennials increasingly value everyday wear jewelry.
-Unlike wedding jewelry, jewelry for every day is a repeat purchasing opportunity.
-They also value experience over things, that’s why Pandora is so popular in China.
-Its Moment series bracelets provide over 600 different options in China for Chinese customers, launching new products in various celebrating days.
-Pandora remains a two-digit percent of annual revenue growth in mainland China since it entered China market officially in 2015.
+Millennials increasingly value jewelry for everyday wear.
+Unlike wedding jewelry, jewelry for every day wear is a recurring purchasing opportunity.
+A peculiarity of this category of consumers is that they value the purchasing experience more than the product itself, which is also why Pandora is so popular in China.
+Its Moment series bracelets provide over 600 different options to Chinese customers, launching new products on various celebrating days.
+Pandora remained at a two-digit percentage annual revenue growth rate since it entered the Chinese market officially in 2015.

-Conventional domestic jewelry companies are also seeking to attract millennials.
-After-acquired Boston jewelry brand Hearts on Fire, Chow Tai Fook provides more products for young customers.
-Luk Fook provides gold jewelry in low purity, making the price more affordable.
+Domestic jewelry companies are also seeking to attract millennials.
+As a consequence of the acquisition of the Boston-based jewelry brand Hearts on Fire, Chow Tai Fook now provides a broader range of products targeting younger customers.
+Another popular brand among millennials is Luk Fook, which provides gold jewelry of low quality, thus making the price more affordable.

 5. The digital market can’t be isolated from offline stores

-Online shopping has effectively become a national pastime in China with approximately 77% of respondents picking it as their favorite leisure activity.
+Online shopping has effectively become a national pastime in China, with approximately 77% of people picking it as their favorite leisure activity.

-80% of consumers aged between 20 and 40 learned about gold and jewelry products through the internet and 60% of them had spent money on the internet.
-The proportion of spending on gold jewelry under RMB1,600 was 64%, while that on gold jewelry over 3,000RMB was 15% only.
-Currently, the products priced at around 1,000RMB are prevalent in the internet spending on gold jewelry, while the products priced under RMB2,000 are the major market for the internet spending on gem-set jewelry.
+80% of consumers aged between 20 and 40 learned about gold and jewelry products through the internet and 60% of them have purchased jewelry online.
+The percentage of spending on gold jewelry under RMB1,600 was 64%, while that on gold jewelry over 3,000RMB was 15% only.
+Currently, the products priced at around 1,000RMB are prevalent in the internet spending on gold jewelry, while the products priced under RMB2,000 are the major market for internet spending on gem-set jewelry.
 Chow Tai Fook sets price range in their physical stores is 3,000-6,000RMB, whereas online it is 1,000-1,500RMB.

-Almost all the main players in China have its own Tmall and JD stores.
-Besides, Wechat shop and Vip shop are the 2 platforms where people could reach jewelry products.
+Most of the main players in China have their own Tmall and JD stores, while WeChat shop and Vip shop are the most popular social-media platforms on which users have easy access to jewelry products.

 In the online market, jewelry companies’ biggest challenge is to inspire confidence in customers.
-Because of Chinese people purchasing preference, the business model of Blue Nile that provides diamond selections for customer online has no physical inventory and only procured from the supplier once a customer has made an online purchase will not succeed.
-Almost all the online shops of jewelry companies could locate the nearest offline shop for online visitors, inviting them to walk in and touch and feel jewelry.
-Even early e-commerce success players are rolling out offline shops these years.
+Almost all the online jewelry shops of will locate the nearest offline shop for online visitors, inviting them to walk in so to see and touch the jewelry.

-However, for Zbird and Kela, most of their revenues come from offline stores: 80% for Zbird and 70% for Kela.
-Customers looking for engagement and wedding rings are more likely to actually buy the ring in the offline Store.
-Online customers tend to buy more personalized diamond jewelry like pendants, earrings, and other pieces that are less likely to require opinions from family members.
+However, for Zbird and Kela, most of the revenues come from physical stores: 80% for Zbird and 70% for Kela.
+Customers looking for engagement and wedding rings are more likely to buy the ring in the physical stores rather than online, while the latter is more frequently used to buy personalized diamond jewelry like pendants, earrings, and other pieces that are less likely to require opinions from family members.

 E-commerce and O2O interactions will continue to reshape the retail industry

-Unlike e-commerce companies, conventional jewelry companies are trying to access customers as broad as possible.
-They focus on in-store experience and have more than one store in a city.
-Chow Tai Fook’s revenue from e-commerce platform accounts for 9.3% of the total.
-11% for Lukfook, increased 97.4% from 2016, 77.7% of which comes from gold and platinum products
+Unlike e-commerce companies, conventional jewelry companies are trying to reach out to as many customers as possible.
+They focus on in-store experience and multiple stores in each city.
+Chow Tai Fook’s revenue from e-commerce platforms accounts only for 9.3% of the company’s total revenues.

-Chow Tai Fook levered on its extensive retail network paired with inventory unification system to collaborate with online platform partners and launched the online order distribution program in 2017, enabling its customers to enjoy jewelry deliveries directly from nearby POS in shorter delivery time.
+Chow Tai Fook levered its extensive retail network paired with inventory unification system to collaborate with online platform partners and launched the online order distribution program in 2017, enabling its customers to enjoy jewelry deliveries directly from nearby POS in shorter delivery times.

 WeChat is an efficient channel to communicate with customers

-WeChat’s monthly active users sit at 1 billion as of Feb.
-2018.
+WeChat’s monthly active user count sits at 1.2 billion as of Nov.
+2020.
 Cartier was the first luxury jewelry brand to use WeChat moments ads.
 Relying on Tencent’s enormous database, the accurate delivery of the ads helped Cartier’s WeChat account gain a huge following.

-From February sixth until Valentine’s Day of 2017, 150 limited editions “rose gold love bracelets” were available exclusively on Cartier’s WeChat online store.
+From February sixth until Valentine’s Day of 2017, 150 limited edition “rose gold love bracelets” were available exclusively on Cartier’s WeChat online store.
 Each bracelet cost over RMB 30,000 and was on the more affordable end of its jewelry collection.
-The total 150 bracelets were sold out within a week on WeChat.
+All the 150 bracelets were sold out within a week.

 The purpose of this campaign was not to focus on the selling figures, but rather on showcasing Cartier’s premium-purchase experiences.
-Essentially, using hunger marketing resulted in raised brand awareness and increased desire from consumers.
+Essentially, using hunger marketing resulted in raised brand awareness and increased consumers’ desire for products.

-Besides WeChat, Weibo and Douyin are also witness a joining of jewelry brands.
-Domestic jewelry brand I DO has 38 thousand fans on Douyin and is one of the most popular jewelry brands on it, compared with Chow Tai Fook’s mere 12 fans and KEER’s14 fans.
-The most popular videos of I DO are the promotional cuts off a group of celebrities, Nine Percent, that has presented its crossover perfume.
+Besides WeChat, Weibo and Douyin are also witnessing a major increase in the number of jewelry brands’ presence on the platforms.
+Domestic jewelry brand iDo has 38 thousand fans on Douyin and is one of the most popular jewelry brands on the platform by far if compared with Chow Tai Fook’s mere 12k fans and KEER’s 14k fans.
+The most popular videos of iDo are the promotional cuts off a group of celebrities, Nine Percent, that has presented its crossover perfume.
 The group member of this nine-member Chinses boy group formed by the survival show Idol Producer has at least 4 million fans on Weibo, 73 percent of which are young people aged under 23.
-Finally, this perfume contributes 4-million revenue to I DO.
+Finally, this perfume contributes 4-million revenue to iDo.
 Recently, Chanel cooperated with Douyin, posting videos about its watch, gaining up to 73 thousand views.

-Without long history, domestic jewelry brands emphasize design and quality of raw material
+Without a long history, domestic jewelry brands emphasize the design and quality of raw material

-Since Shanghai Diamond Exchange is the only transaction platform for import and export of diamonds in mainland China, most jewelry companies in China purchase processed diamond from it.
-However, some companies, such as Zbird, choose to sign purchase agreements with Antwerp Diamond Exchange and purchase processed diamonds from there.
+Since the Shanghai Diamond Exchange is the only transaction platform for the import and export of diamonds in mainland China, most jewelry companies in China purchase processed diamonds from it.
+However, some companies, such as Zbird, choose to sign purchase agreements with foreign diamond exchanges (such as the Antwerp Diamond Exchange) and purchase processed diamonds directly from there.

-Rather than purchasing processed and polished diamond, a few big players have ability to process diamond by themselves, vertically integrating their business model.
-Chow Tai Fook now purchases rough diamond from Alsora and Rio Tinto, and has 5 Jewelry Manufacturing Companies in mainland China, covering upstream raw material procurement, and rough diamond cutting and polishing, and midstream product development, manufacturing and quality assurance.
+Rather than purchasing processed and polished diamonds, a few big players are able to process diamond by themselves, vertically integrating their business model.
+Chow Tai Fook now purchases rough diamond from Alsora and Rio Tinto, and has 5 Jewelry Manufacturing Companies in mainland China, covering upstream raw material procurement, rough diamond cutting and polishing, and midstream product development, manufacturing, and quality assurance.